New Member Fall Field Clinic. Saturday, September 9, 2023 - 9:00 AM - Registration is appreciated -

 • 3.
 Pass the baseball rules exam and field evaluation and you're on the field!

-Upcoming 6 Meeting/Training Events:
+Upcoming Meeting/Training Events

-Day/Date/Time: Event: Location/Notes:
+Day/Date: Event: Location/Notes: